aboutsummaryrefslogtreecommitdiff

 Variable Purpose

-pearl-api-key Linear API key
+pearl-api-key Linear API key (single-account)

 pearl-org-file-path Active Org output file